DOCK 72. BROOKLYN

 CLIENT: Boston Properties / Rudin Development SCOPE OF WORK: Architecture SIZE: 675,000 SF LOCATION: Brooklyn, NY STATUS: Built PROGRAM: Office

-Developed in conjunction with co-working pioneers WeWork, as well as Rudin Development, Boston Properties and Project Manager: Perkins Eastman, Dock 72 adds 450,000 sf of modern commercial and light industrial space to the Navy Yard’s existing mix of creative and manufacturing enterprises, and will be the largest New York City commercial building built outside of Manhattan in decades.
-WeWork will occupy approximately 140,000 - 175,000 sf as the anchor tenant.
-The first floor will serve as a marketplace and lounge open to the entire building.
-The second floor will have a lounge and juice bar as an extension of the lobby with bleacher seating above.
-A gym will also be occupy the second floor with membership for building tenants.
-The 16th floor will house a 10,000 sf conference space with a kitchen and both indoor and outdoor lounges.
+Developed in conjunction with co-working pioneers WeWork, as well as Rudin Development, Boston Properties, and Project Manager: Perkins Eastman, Dock 72 adds 450,000 square feet of modern commercial and light industrial space to the Navy Yard’s existing mix of creative and manufacturing enterprises, and is the largest New York City commercial building built outside of Manhattan in decades.
+Dock 72 is designed to harness the power of these forces by organically facilitating cross-pollination, networking, and idea sharing through serendipitous encounters between the diverse community of startups, creative, and small businesses who share workspace there.